tinyheero/BICG-2016/copy_number/content/lab.md

 mkdir -p results/oncosnp
 ```

 OncoSNP requires an input file describing the dataset to be analyzed.
-A template is available with the oncoSNP install.
+A template is available with the OncoSNP install.

 ```
 cp /usr/local/oncosnp/demo/example-batch-file.txt results/oncosnp/batch-file.txt